RayGHeld/CSHARP_MSI_Graph/README.md

 # CSHARP_MSI_Graph

-This GIT is for a blog post that is being worked on.
-Once the blog post is published, I will update this Readme with the URL to the post.
+This GIT is for a blog post: https://blogs.aaddevsup.xyz/2022/09/making-ms-graph-requests-using-managed-identities/